Key takeaways

 • Factor in maintenance costs, insurance, taxes and other ownership costs to further understand what's within your budget.

-The costs of boat ownership go beyond purchasing the vessel.
-You’ll need to factor in maintenance costs, insurance, registration fees and taxes, among other expenses, to know your actual budget.
+And the costs of boat ownership go beyond purchasing the vessel.
+You’ll need to factor in expenses like maintenance costs, insurance, registration fees and taxes to know how much buying a boat will actually cost you.

 You can find used boats for less than $10,000.
 On average, new ones cost upwards of $40,000.
-Though buying your boat with cash may be possible, saving for it can be a tall order.
-That’s why many owners opt to take out a boat loan to finance their purchase.
-But even if you don’t have to pay the whole amount up front, you still need to figure out your budget before shopping to avoid unpleasant surprises.
+Though buying your boat with cash may be possible, saving for it can be hard.
+Many owners instead take out a boat loan to finance their purchase.

 Step 1: Check your credit score

 Just like with any other loan, your credit score plays a key role when getting a boat loan.
-It will determine your approval and the terms and interest the lender will give you.
-That’s because your credit score indicates how risky of a borrower you are, so the higher it is, the better.
+Most lenders use your score to determine your approval odds and interest rate.
+Because your credit score indicates how risky of a borrower you could be, the higher it is, the more affordable your loan will be.

 Typically, you’ll need a FICO credit score of 670 or better to qualify for a boat loan with favorable terms.
-Though some lenders may accept a credit score below that threshold, you’ll pay more on interest rates and fees, which can also result in a higher monthly payment.
-Borrowers with excellent credit are more likely to get loans with low interest rates and fees.
+Some lenders may accept a credit score below that threshold.
+However, you’ll pay more in interest and fees, which can result in a higher monthly payment.
+Borrowers with excellent credit are likelier to get loans with low interest rates and fees.

 Step 2: Calculate your debt-to-income ratio

 Lenders typically prefer a DTI of 36 percent and under.
-Though some lenders may accept higher thresholds, anything above 43 percent is usually considered too risky for lending.
+Though some lenders may accept higher thresholds, anything above 50 percent is usually considered too risky.

 To calculate your DTI, add up all of your monthly debt payments and divide that number by your monthly gross income.
-Alternatively, you can use Bankrate’s DTI calculator to help you crunch the numbers.
-If your DTI is on the higher side, consider paying off debt.
+Alternatively, you can use a DTI calculator to help you crunch the numbers.
+If your DTI is high and you don’t need the cash immediately, consider paying off some of your debt.
 This is the quickest way to lower this figure and boost your chances of approval.

 Step 3: Figure out your monthly payment

-If your credit score and DTI make the cut, the next step is figuring out how much you can borrow.
+If your credit score and DTI make the cut, the next step is determining how much you can borrow.
 You can do this by using a boat loan calculator or getting prequalified with multiple lenders.

-With a boat loan calculator, you can tinker with the loan amount, interest rate and length of the repayment term to get an estimated monthly payment.
-Based on this last figure, you will know whether those terms would work within your budget or if further adjustments need to be made.
+With a boat loan calculator, you can tinker with the loan amount, interest rate and length of the repayment term to get an estimated payment that works for your budget.

 Buying a boat is similar to getting a car, an RV or another vehicle.
-You’ll have to factor in yearly maintenance costs and insurance as part of the equation — not just your monthly payment.
+You’ll have to factor in yearly maintenance costs and boat insurance when determining how much you can afford —not just your monthly payment.

-According to Bankrate, you can expect to spend about 10 percent of the cost of the boat in maintenance alone.
-So, if you have a $35,000 boat, that translates to $3,500 a year or more just to keep it running.
-Then, there’s insurance costs.
-Boat insurance rates typically equal 1.5 percent of the boat’s insured value, though this figure can fluctuate greatly depending on the company and your location.
+You can expect to spend about 10 percent of the cost of the boat on maintenance alone.
+So, if you have a $35,000 boat, that translates to an added $3,500 a year.
+And don’t forget boat insurance.
+Annual costs average about 1.5 percent of the boat’s insured value.

 Other expenses to keep in mind when calculating your budget include: